janickr/kaspersmicrobit/README.md

 ## Micro:bit versions, operating systems, Bluetooth pairing

 Below you can find which combinations of operating systems and microbit versions have been known to work.
-I don't have a mac to test kaspersmicrobit on.
-Let me know here: https://github.com/janickr/kaspersmicrobit/issues/5 if it works or not!

 | micro:bit v2.x | No pairing required | Just works pairing |